kevaf/My-Git-Search-/README.md

 ## Description

-This web app allows the Users to search for profile
+This web app allows the Users to search for profiles on GitHub by typing usernames.
+Also it allows the users to search for Repositories in GitHub by simply typing the repository name and hitting the search button.

 ## Code scaffolding